-2013 Water Quality Testing Results
+2014 Water Quality Testing Results

-The water quality information presented in this table is from the most recent round of testing done in accordance with the regulations.
-All reportable detections of monitored contaminants in the last five years are included.
-We are committed to providing you with the best water quality available.
+Reportable detections of contaminants from the most recent annual round of testing done within the last five years in accordance with the regulations are included below.
+We are committed to providing you the best water quality available and encourage you to contact us with any questions.
 Your drinking water continues to meet all applicable state and federal health standards.